FG Denies Attack on Nigerian Embassy in Benin Republic - THISDAYLIVE

 Adedayo Akinwale ín Abuja

-The federal government has said that the Embassy of Nigeria in Cotonou, Benin Republic, has not been attacked.
+The federal government has said the Embassy of Nigeria in Cotonou, Benin Republic, was not attacked.

-The spokesperson of the Ministry of Foreign Affairs, Ferdinand Nwonye, in a statement issued Sunday said that the video circulating on social media purportedly showing an attack on the Nigerian embassy is an old video.
+The spokesperson of the Ministry of Foreign Affairs, Ferdinand Nwonye, in a statement yesterday, said the video circulating on the social media purportedly showing an attack on a Nigerian embassy was an old video.

 “The Ministry wishes to inform that the video is an old video of an attack on Nigerian Embassy in Dakar, Senegal and the incident under reference occurred on the 4th of March, 2013.”

-Nwonye stressed that the ring leaders of the unwarranted attack in Dakar were arrested by Senegalese authorities and jailed for six months.
+Nwonye added that the ring leaders of the unwarranted attack in Dakar were arrested by Senegalese authorities and jailed for six months.